imochoa/ansible-playbooks/README.md

 https://iterm2.com/documentation-shell-integration.html

+# ansible vault

+ansible-vault encrypt --vault-password-file pass.txt file.txt

+# I'm not sure about this step, but I moved the encrypted file to the VM, where I want to use it.
+scp file.txt IP:~/

+ansible-playbook -i inventory.yaml --vault-password-file pass.txt playbook.yaml

+What should I write in the playbook to access it.

 # Bootstrap
 1. pull github repo? `sudo apt install -y git`
 2. Install ansible `sudo apt install -y ansible`